 “Pasture management is the most important aspect of our animal husbandry practices,” explains the Ranch’s foreman, Randall Cremer.
-Randall has been working cattle since his late teens and has been with Jurassic Kahili Ranch for seven years, allowing him to apply his knowledge of high-welfare livestock handling and continuously improve management practices.
+Randall has been working cattle since his late teens and has been with Jurassic Kahili Ranch since 2007, allowing him to apply his knowledge of high-welfare livestock handling and continuously improve management practices.
 Jurassic Kahili Ranch’s rolling pastures, streams, and ponds on the wet North Shore of Kaua’i make the ranch an ideal place to develop grass-finished beef.
 Cattle graze on lush, non-irrigated pastures year-round and are never given subtherapeutic antibiotics, synthetic hormones or animal byproducts.
 A rotational grazing program is integral to keeping their cattle healthy and Randall moves the cattle into fresh 100- to 150-acre paddocks every seven days, allowing pastures to reach their nutritional peak before allowing cattle to graze on them once again.